 Dental services are available through a contracted licensed dentist.

-The Montgomery County Jail contracts with Trinity Services Group for the inmates’ food service.
+The Montgomery County Jail contracts with Selrico Services for the inmates’ food service.
 The jail is responsible for the feeding of up to 1,253 inmates.
 Some of these inmates have dietary restrictions for health reasons, so an array of different food is prepared every day; following the nutritional guidelines set forth by a registered Dietician.
 In the calendar year of 2019, the jail prepared and served 1,208,193 meals.

 The Chaplain's Department of the Montgomery County Jail is responsible for serving as a contact person for inmates’ spiritual needs.
 We exist to provide religious materials of all faiths, services, counseling, intercession, and rehabilitation for inmates.

 You may contact the Jail Chaplain by phone at (936)-538-3254.

 The Montgomery County Jail contracts with Keefe Group for the inmate commissary.
 Keefe offers a wide variety of services for the corrections industry.
 Inmates may order items including snacks, cookies, candy, drinks, personal care products, undergarments, shoes and correspondence materials.
 These items are ordered via an electronic kiosk in the housing area and are delivered according to the schedule for the housing area.
 Commissary items are delivered Monday through Friday.
 Indigent inmates are provided with basic personal needs items and correspondence items.
 All profits from commissary are used for the benefit of the inmates.
 Family members and friends are able to deposit funds to an inmate’s account via lobby kiosk, telephone, or Internet.
 Securepak ordering is also available for family or friends who wish to send commissary items to inmates.
 Instructions for making commissary deposits and placing Securepak orders can be located at Jail Division Q&A.Laundry